Getting a £5 Million Mortgage

 Deposit and affordability requirements

 Mortgages of £5 million and above don’t always need to meet strict eligibility criteria.
-Specialist lenders who are comfortable dealing with complex wealth scenarios will often tailor their offer to your individual circumstances and there is room for negotiation which you don’t have with mainstream mortgages applications.
+Specialist lenders comfortable dealing with complex wealth scenarios will often tailor their offer to your circumstances, and there is room for negotiation, which you don’t have with mainstream mortgage applications.

-It is difficult to give precise figures in terms of deposit requirements and loan to value (LTV) ratios but as a guide, many lenders will expect a deposit of between 40% – 50%.
-However, it has been known for borrowers to obtain a mortgage of £20 million with a deposit of just 35%.
+It is difficult to give precise figures regarding deposit requirements and loan-to-value (LTV) ratios, but as a guide, many lenders will expect a deposit of between 40% and 50%.
+However, borrowers have been known to obtain a mortgage of £20 million with a deposit of just 35%.

-The larger the deposit you can put down, the lower the rate you will be offered.
-It’s best to discuss your overall financial situation with a broker who specialises in high value mortgages, as they will be able to guide you as to the optimum deposit value to suit your immediate needs and long term financial goals.
+The larger the deposit you can put down, the lower your rate will be offered.
+It’s best to discuss your overall financial situation with a broker who specialises in high-value mortgages, as they can guide you on the optimum deposit value to suit your immediate needs and long-term financial goals.

 The criteria for assessing affordability will vary depending on the provider.
-If you have a complex income structure consisting of overseas investments, dividends, bonuses, commissions, offshore structures, SPVs, trusts etc, a large mortgage is not out of the question, but you will need to find a lender that will accept your circumstances.
+A large mortgage is not out of the question if you have a complex income structure consisting of overseas investments, dividends, bonuses, commissions, offshore structures, SPVs, trusts, etc. However, you will need to find a lender that will accept your circumstances.

 How a broker can help

-Even the largest lenders in this market have small teams to deal with HNW mortgages so a broker with experience will have an extensive network of associates to approach.
+Even the largest lenders in this market have small teams to deal with HNW mortgages, so an experienced broker will have an extensive network of associates to approach.
 As these mortgage products are almost entirely negotiable, having a broker on your side is crucial.

-A brokers’ market knowledge and working relationship with lenders will provide a cutting edge that you would not have as an individual trying to negotiate the best deal.
+A broker’s market knowledge and working relationship with lenders will provide a cutting edge you would not have as an individual trying to negotiate the best deal.
 In some cases, they can even arrange offset mortgages too.

 Specialist lenders who tailor their mortgage products to your needs are also flexible with the interest rates they offer.
 The first step to negotiating the best rate is being matched with a broker who has a record of securing great deals for borrowers in your situation.

-If you get in touch we can arrange for a HNW advisor we work with to contact you straight away.
+If you get in touch, we can arrange for an HNW advisor we work with to contact you immediately.

 Our Broker-Matching Service Guaranteed!